owhen7/wordWrap/README.txt

-By Owen Wexler (osw9) and Huzaif Mansuri (Your netID)
+By Owen Wexler (osw9) and Huzaif Mansuri (htm23)

-A description of our testing Strategy:

-We did not test yet.
+We tested our program by

+- calling it with only an integer and then entering standard input.
+It prints to the terminal.
+./ww 50

+- calling it on a subdirectory, so it produces .wrap files inside the same folder.

+./ww 30 subfolder

+ - calling it on a single file, where it prints to the terminal.

+./ww 60 sampletextfile